Lokankara/Quiz/docs/review.md

 2. **Input Validation**: Added validation to all controller endpoints:
    - Added validation for ID parameters to ensure they are positive
    - Added validation for the fileIndex parameter in restartQuiz() to prevent path traversal
-   - Added validation for options list in registerAnswer()
+   - Added validation for answers list in registerAnswer()

 #### Remaining Security Considerations
 - Consider implementing rate limiting for API endpoints